 Ruby Tuesday Chicken Fresco (Copycat) can be served a variety of ways.

 Sometimes I’ve forgotten the balsamic drizzle like the in the photo above.
 The drizzle is pretty, and it does add another level of flavor, but this Chicken Fresco Copycat is plenty delicious without the drizzle.
 We love it on its own like this, with a salad or veggie, but it’s also awesome (and makes a heartier meal) served over rice or with pasta.
+Another great chicken dish, also light and healthy is our Citrus Rosemary Oven Roasted Chicken.

 How to prepare the chicken for Ruby Tuesday Chicken Fresco